 Subject to your instructions, we will try to resolve any issues by negotiation – without the need of expensive litigation.
 However, when there is no option but to go to Court, our experienced team can also fight your corner there.

-Our team can help you with a full range of boundary disputes issues including:
+Our team can help you with a full range of boundary and other land title disputes including:

 - Adverse possession – Click here to read more about defending against or claiming adverse possession